-You cannot deduct any qualified education expenses to the extent they were taken into ac-CAUTION count in determining the amount of an education tax credit or any other tax benefit for education.
+You cannot deduct any qualified education expenses that were used to determine the amount of an education tax credit or any other tax benefit for education.
 See Publication 970, Tax Benefits for Higher Education.

 Nondeductible educational expenses.
 You cannot deduct expenses you have for education, even though one or both of the preceding tests are met, if the education: